Digital printing is an excellent method for supplying printed software documentation.

 Create the software documentation with your preferred tool.
 Then, create a print-quality PDF file, not a PDF file that is optimized for viewing on the Internet.
 Send the print-quality PDF file to your printing supplier.

 TechScribe does not offer a digital printing service.
-(If you buy our software documentation services, we can organize printing and binding for you as part of the service.)
+(If you buy our software documentation services, we can manage the printing and binding for you as part of the service.)

 We recommend Mensa Printers (www.mensaprinters.com) for your software documentation printing.